Presbytidings – November 2022

 DAYLIGHT SAVING TIME ENDS

 You are asked to prayerfully review your information and return the intention of giving form to Anita Fuelberth right away.
-You can mail the form to Anita or drop your envelope in the container at church.
-This information is helpful to the Session in planning for 2022.
+You can mail the form to Anita or drop your envelope in the offering box at church.
+This information is helpful to the Session in planning for 2023.
 Thank You for your support and dedication to FPC.

 DID YOU KNOW?